 Data from recent national surveys paints a picture that demands our collective attention.
 Depression rates in the U.S. have risen roughly 60% over the past decade, and 2025 figures show the problem reaching historic proportions.

-47.8M Americans currently living with depression or being treated for it
+47.8MAmericans currently living with depression or being treated for it

-18.3% Of U.S. adults affected — a record high
+18.3%Of U.S. adults affected โ€” a record high

-26.7% Rate among adults aged 18–29 — more than doubled since 2017
+26.7%Rate among adults aged 18โ€“29 โ€” more than doubled since 2017

-1 in 5 Americans will experience a mental illness in any given year
+1 in 5Americans will experience a mental illness in any given year

-There is, however, a meaningful bright spot: among teenagers, depression rates dropped for the first time in more than a decade, according to Mental Health America's 2024 report.
-This matters — it tells us that the right interventions, applied consistently, genuinely reduce suffering.
-What works for young people can inform what works for all of us.
+There is, however, a meaningful bright spot: among teenagers, depression rates dropped for the first time in more than a decade.
+This matters โ€” it tells us that the right interventions, applied consistently, genuinely reduce suffering.

 Recognizing Depression: What to Watch For

 Before we talk about coping, it helps to name what you're coping with.
 Depression goes far beyond persistent sadness.
-Its symptoms are wide-ranging, and they often overlap with other conditions or life stressors — which is part of why it so frequently goes unrecognized.
+Its symptoms are wide-ranging, and they often overlap with other conditions or life stressors โ€” which is part of why it so frequently goes unrecognized.
+If you're unsure whether your symptoms warrant support, these 10 signs can help you decide.

 Persistent low mood, emptiness, or hopelessness most of the day